13 years ago, shortly after the arrival of my second beautiful bundle of boy, I was assessing my career options.

 And I would love to hear your take on this beautiful, fascinating concept.

-Maybe you are already living in your creative dharma!?
+Maybe you’re already living and loving your creative dharma!?

 If so, I would love to hear about your journey. 🙂